zyx1995222/local-warehouse/README.md

 Every directory is a pratice or some tools by coding with C++;

 -----------------------------------------------------------------------------
-Below I will simplify introduce the comment for these directory;
+Below I will simply introduce the comment for these directory;

 1.>>Elephant Restaurant